Last updated on February 28th, 2023 at 05:54 pm

 The subject line is the first thing a prospect will see so it’s your first chance to generate interest, foster a little curiosity, and evoke a sense of urgency.

-There are libraries of advice out there on what makes the perfect subject line, so experiment with what works for you, but for the sake of this article we recommend:
+There are libraries of advice out there on what makes the perfect subject line, so experiment with what works for you, but we recommend:

 - Keeping it around 5 words, and no more than 50 characters where possible